Level 3 Access to HE Nursing and Midwifery

 Am I right for the course?

-You will be over19 years and have been out of formal education for one year.
+You will be over 19 years old and have been out of formal education for one year.

 This pathway is for learners who are currently working in the health sector and wish to develop their careers or those looking for a new challenge.
 The course is one year full time (normally three or four days a week).
 Attendance is important given the intensive nature.
 In certain circumstances the College may be able to help with child care and other costs incurred.